fjossinet/RNArtistCore/README.md

   }

   ss {
-    //the description of your 2D (bracket notation, parts or external file)
+    //the description of one or several 2Ds (bracket notation, parts, local file or database entry)
   }

   data {